 - Intra-packet timeout.
-Once a packet starts, it must be completely clocked out within 3 line periods. - Provided that VoSPI clock rate is appropriately selected and that /CS is not de-asserted (or SCLK disrupted) in the midst of the packet transfer, an intra-packet timeout is an unexpected event. - Failing to read out all packets for a given frame before the next frame is available.
-Two examples of this violation are shown in Figure 29 and Figure 30.
+Once a packet starts, it must be completely clocked out within 3 line periods. - Provided that VoSPI clock rate is appropriately selected and that /CS is not de-asserted (or SCLK disrupted) during the packet transfer, an intra-packet timeout is an unexpected event. - Failing to read out all packets for a given frame before the next frame is available.
+Two examples of this violation are shown in Figure 27 and Figure 28.
 Note that the vertical blue line shown in the illustrations represents an internal frame-sync signal that indicates a new frame is ready for read-out. - Failing to read out all available frames.
-This violation is depicted in Figure 31.
+This violation is depicted in Figure 29.
 Note that the requirement to read out all frames applies to both the unique and the duplicate frames.